EEG-project-capstone/brain_waves/README.md

 1. Set up a conda environment with the `environment.yml` file.
 Required packages are `gtts`, `psychopy`, `psychtoolbox`, and `playsound`.
      - PsychoPy no longer used due to erroring (now using `playsound`), would be great for future teams to troubleshoot this as it would allow for more specific control over stimulus.
-2. Edit the word and/or sentence lists in the text files (or use the provided default words and sentence lists).
+2. Edit the word and/or sentence lists in the text files located in the `brain_waves_packages/corpus/` directory.
+Copy-Paste in your words and/or sentences into the appropriate .txt file(s).
+Alternatively, you may use the provided default words and sentence lists.
 3. Launch the GUI by navigating `brain_waves_packages` directory in the terminal.
 Then write `streamlit run gui_stimulus.py` into the terminal and enter.
 This should launch the GUI in the browser.
 4. Administer stimulus by entering a `patient_id` into the textbox at the top of the screen, then push the start stimulus button.
 Play around with the other functionalities of the GUI.